SmallPlanet/Pinball/README.md

 # Overview

-An experiement in using machine vision, deep learning, and CoreML to allow an iPhone to play a real pinball machine.
+An experiment in using machine vision, deep learning, and CoreML to allow an iPhone to play a real pinball machine.
+We believe that intelligently driving a pinball machine will provide several unique challenges to deep (Q)-learning not present in experiments on digital game systems.
+For example, since the only input into the system is from the device's camera, the whole system from hardware, software, training, to playback must be fast enough to handle the hectic pace of pinball in real-time, whereas a computer emulator can be stepped through at a much slower, more regulated pace.

 #  The Machines